5 Trades the Rebuilding Cleveland Cavaliers Should Explore

 What they really need now is a shooter.

 Korver is the ultimate teammate and dead-eye assassin, knocking down 43.6 percent of his three-pointers this past season, sixth-best in the NBA.
-The Thunder were 24th in outside shooting in 2017-18, converting just 35.4 percent of their attempts.
+The Thunder were 24th on threes in 2017-18, converting just 35.4 percent of their attempts.
 Korver's making just $7.5 million this year and next, with about half of his 2019-20 salary guaranteed.

 The Cavs should be in no hurry to unload Korver, given the influence he can have on a young team.
 When the time comes, however, OKC would be a perfect fit.
 Cleveland could potentially still get a first-round pick for Korver, the same price they paid for him a year-and-a-half ago.
 Given that he'll turn 38 in March, a pair of seconds would probably be fair.